Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Types of Prescription Errors

 It is ultimately up to the pharmacist at the quality assurance check to validate the therapeutic appropriateness of a medication’s dosage being prescribed.
-However, it is beneficial for the pharmacy technician to become familiar with standard dosing, dosage forms, and routes of administration of common medications.
-If ever in doubt, be sure to ask the pharmacist on duty prior to data entry.
+However, it is beneficial for the pharmacy technician to become familiar with standard dosing, dosage forms, and the routes of administration of common medications.
+If ever in doubt, be sure to ask the pharmacist on duty prior to entering the data.

-For example, morphine solution is normally stocked in pharmacies in numerous concentrations.
+For example, morphine solution is normally stocked in pharmacies in various concentrations.
 It is used for pain conditions and is often prescribed for hospice or end-of-life care.
-A prescription was electronically sent to your pharmacy written as:
+Now, suppose the following prescription was electronically sent to your pharmacy:

 Early Refill

-Early refills are typically not an issue for non-controlled medications.
-The patient’s prescription insurance will typically reject the claim when the pharmacy tries to process the refill and provide the pharmacy with the next available date it can be refilled.
-In certain circumstances like lost medications, therapy change, or international travel, the patient’s prescription insurance will provide an override to successfully refill the prescription early.
+Early refills aren’t a common issue with non-controlled medications.
+The patient’s prescription insurance will typically reject the claim when the pharmacy tries to process the refill, providing the pharmacy with the next available date it can be refilled.
+In certain circumstances, like lost medications, therapy change, or international travel, the patient’s prescription insurance will provide an override to successfully refill the prescription early.
 However, the patient always has the ability to pay cash for the refill if the insurance company does not grant an early refill override.

 Incorrect Quantity

-In some cases, prescribers may write the abbreviation QS as the dispense quantity, which means quantity sufficient.
+In some cases, prescribers may write the abbreviation QS as the dispense quantity, which stands for “quantity sufficient.”
 This means that they authorize the quantity that is sufficient to cover the duration of the prescription based on what is written in the directions.
 Although this is not best practice, some practitioners continue to do this, typically when writing for medications in liquid form or multi-step tapers.
-Technicians should be comfortable with calculating days supply and sufficient quantity based on a prescription’s directions.
+Technicians should be comfortable with calculating days’ supply and the sufficient quantity based on a prescription’s directions.

 Incorrect Patient